 Why It’s Better for Optimizers

 Semantic search engine optimization and voice search can be capitalized on by optimizers by making sure that their content is amenable to more natural ways in which humans tend to ask questions and make queries.
-This involves paying closer attention to your on-page seo.
+This involves paying close attention to your on-page seo.
 This is also why if you haven’t prioritized structured data before, now may be the best time to make sure that your web pages are included into the Semantic Web by using Schema.

 Google has been proven to use a Knowledge Graph that serves as a sort of collection of information that allows it to improve the search results that it serves with the help of semantics.
 In the end, this proves search engines are headed towards a state wherein they should be able to understand queries as humanly as possible.
 Without a doubt, this is a step towards the right direction.